Portuguese Pointer

 The Portuguese Pointing Dog or Perdigueiro Português is a Portuguese breed of pointer dog.
-It is one of several pointing breeds and is mainly used in red-legged partridge hunting.
+It is one of several Portuguese pointing breeds and is mainly used in hunting red-legged partridge.

 History

 The first breed standard for the Perdiguero was drawn up in 1939.
 The breed was definitively accepted by the Fédération Cynologique Internationale in 1955.
 In 2006 there were 1805 bitches registered in the stud-book.